leeton1412/myshrink/README.md

 - [Jquery](https://jquery.com/download/)
     - Used to initialize a varity of functions from Materialize
 - [Flask](https://flask.palletsprojects.com/en/1.1.x/)
-    - Used to help create the app and communicate with Jinja
+    - Is used for back end application and interaction with front end
 - [Pymongo](https://pymongo.readthedocs.io/en/stable/)
     - Used to interact between python and MongoDB
 - [Werkzeug](https://werkzeug.palletsprojects.com/en/1.0.x/)